GoogleChrome/developer.chrome.com/site/en/blog/timer-throttling/index.md

 The timer isn't throttled, unless the requested timeout is less than 4ms, and the chain count is 5 or greater, in which case the timeout is set to 4ms.
-This isn't new, browsers have done this for many years.
+This isn't new; browsers have done this for many years.

 ### Throttling